 This section tells you the treatments that are the standard of care for appendix cancer.
 “Standard of care” means the best treatments known.
 When making treatment plan decisions, patients are encouraged to consider clinical trials as an option.
 A clinical trial is a research study that tests a new approach to treatment.
 Doctors want to learn whether the new treatment is safe, effective, and possibly better than the standard treatment.
 Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
 Your doctor can help you consider all your treatment options.
 Learn more about clinical trials in the About Clinical Trials and Latest Research sections of this guide.

-Listed below are descriptions of the most common treatment options for appendix cancer.
-Find more treatment information for neuroendocrine tumors of the appendix in another section of this website.
+Descriptions of the most common treatment options for appendix cancer are listed below.
+Find treatment information for neuroendocrine tumors of the appendix in another section of this website.

 Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, and the patient’s preferences and overall health.
 Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.
 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Talk with your doctor about the goals of each treatment and what you can expect while receiving the treatment.
 These types of talks are called “shared decision making.”
 Shared decision making is when you and your doctors work together to choose treatments that fit the goals of your care.
 Shared decision making is particularly important for appendix cancer because there are different treatment options.
 Learn more about making treatment decisions.